Cycleways are designed to be a safe and convenient option to get people on bikes to where they want to go.

 The cycleway is open from Sumner to Rapanui Shag Rock, Redcliffs to Ferrymead Bridge and Charlesworth Reserve Bridge on Humphreys Drive to the intersection of Fitzgerald Avenue and Worcester Street.

-You can ride to the Te Pou Toetoe Linwood Pool for a swim, or Eastgate Mall and Stanmore Road for some shopping or to visit the Tiny Shops, or get yourself safely to Linwood Avenue School.
+You can ride to the Te Pou Toetoe Linwood Pool for a swim, visit Eastgate Mall and Stanmore Road for some shopping or to visit the Tiny Shops, or get yourself safely to Linwood Avenue School.

 On your way to the city, the cycleway takes you through Charlesworth Reserve which is a tidal wetland home to native birds and over 100,000 trees and shrubs and through the daffodils on Linwood Avenue.